Blunt Dutchman casts doubt on Europe's bank promise

 His candid remarks, described by one EU official as "not the most brilliant thing to say", clashed with a commitment by euro zone leaders to club together when banks fail.
 They irritated many in Brussels, used to gentler diplomacy.

-The comments also grated in Dublin, which still hopes the euro zone will stand by a pledge to allow its rescue fund, the European Stability Mechanism, to recapitalise banks directly.
+The comments also grated in Dublin, which still hopes the euro zone will stand by a pledge to allow its rescue fund, the European Stability Mechanism, to recapitalize banks directly.

 Bailed out by European countries and expected to resume normal borrowing on markets this year, Ireland wants direct assistance available for its banks should they get in trouble again to avoid the risk of adding to the country's debt.

-It is also hoping the ESM will assume some of the burden of big recapitalisations that have already taken place.
+It is also hoping the ESM will assume some of the burden of big recapitalizations that have already taken place.

 The euro zone's three main triple-A rated states, Germany, the Netherlands and Finland, said last year the ESM could only be used if trouble arose at banks under European supervision in future, leaving "legacy" problems to home countries.